PiotrRS88/TypicodePostService/README.md

 # TypicodePostService
-Running backend and frontend application can be done by:<br/>
+Running backend application can be done by:<br/>
 mvn spring-boot:run

 Application starts in endpoint as below: